awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-windows-user-data.md

 # Running Commands on Your Windows Instance at Launch<a name="ec2-windows-user-data"></a>

 When you launch a Windows instance in Amazon EC2, you can pass user data to the instance\.
 Instance user data is treated as opaque data; it is up to the instance to interpret it\.
 For example, you can specify data to be used by automated configuration tasks or specify scripts that are run after the instance starts\.
-User data is processed by [EC2Config](ec2config-service.md) on Windows Server 2012 R2 and earlier and by [EC2Launch](ec2launch.md) on Windows Server 2016\.
+User data is processed by [EC2Config](ec2config-service.md) on Windows Server 2012 R2 and earlier and by [EC2Launch](ec2launch.md) on Windows Server 2016 and later\.

 **Topics**
 + [User Data Scripts](#user-data-scripts)